 'Phonics Play' is a website packed with interactive phonics games and many different resources to help your child to use their phonics skills in reading.
 You can access this via the link, below.

-All Year 1 children are expected to undertake the test.
+All Year 2 children are expected to undertake the test.
 Forty words will be presented to the children for them to read, using their phonic knowledge.
-See the video at the bottom of this page for further information.